Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Experimental setup

 \paragraph{Attention weights} This method leverages attention weights, computed as the sum of attention weights across all tokens in input $X$.
 While attention weights are generally considered unreliable for model interpretation, we include this baseline to compare whether IA methods achieve superior performance.

-\paragraph{Self-answer} We also examine a somewhat naive approach of directly asking the models to generate their rationale.
-Specifically, we have models generate the most informative example in a prompt (Appendix~\ref{appendix:exact-prompt}) in deriving their answer.
+\paragraph{Self-answer} We also examine directly asking the models to generate their rationale.
+Specifically, we have models generate the most informative example in a prompt (Appendix~\ref{appendix:exact-prompt}) in deriving their answer as a post-hoc explanation.
+This might be, more or less, relevant to the verbalization of \textit{aha moment} recently observed in DeepSeek models~\cite{guo2025deepseek}.

 \paragraph{Chance rate} We also report the chance rate of attribution accuracy when randomly selecting one example from a prompt.